 The 1995 Option Plan is administered by the PIA Board or by the Compensation Committee established by the PIA Board.
-(The entity actually administering the 1995 Option Plan is referred to herein as the "Committee.")
-The Committee is, when possible, composed of two or more Non-Employee Directors, as defined in Rule 16b-3(b)(3) of the Exchange Act of 1934, as amended (the "Exchange Act") and of persons who are "outside directors" under Section 162(m) of the Code.
+(The entity actually administering the 1995 Option Plan is referred to herein as the "Committee").
+The Committee is, when possible, composed of two or more Non-Employee Directors, as defined in Rule 16b-3 (b) (3) of the Exchange Act and of persons who are "outside directors" under Section 162 (m) of the Code.